-Both the 2012 Annual Bonus Program and the 2012 Quarterly Bonus Program are formula driven, and the formulas are used to calculate actual bonus payments for each named executive officer.
+Both the 2013 Annual Bonus Program and the 2013 Quarterly Bonus Program are formula-driven, and the formulas are used to calculate actual bonus payments for each named executive officer.
 See "Executive Compensation-Non-Equity Incentive Plan Compensation" below for more information about these formulas.

-Payments to our named executive officers under our 2012 Annual Bonus Program required our achieving an annual revenue target (50% of payment) and an adjusted profit before tax target (50% of payment).
-The targets were set on the basis of the operating plan approved by the Board at the beginning of 2012.
+Payments to our named executive officers under our 2013 Annual Bonus Program required our achieving targets established in respect of our: annual revenue metric (27% of payment), annual profitability metric (33% of payment), and annual free cash flow metric (40% of payment).
+The targets were set by the Compensation Committee on the basis of the operating plan approved by our Board at the beginning of 2013.
 The operating plan was based on our history of growth and expectations regarding our future growth, as well as potential challenges in achieving such growth.
-The performance targets were established to be challenging to achieve for our named executive officers.
-In 2012, we achieved 91.9% of the revenue target and exceeded the maximum of the adjusted profit before tax target; therefore, our named executive officers earned bonus amounts for both the revenue and adjusted profit before tax portions of the 2012 Annual Bonus Program.
-Such bonus amounts are reflected in the "2012 Total Non-Equity Incentive Plan Compensation" table below.
+The performance targets were established to be challenging for our named executive officers to achieve.
+In 2013, we achieved 103% of the annual revenue target and exceeded the maximum of the annual profitability target and the annual free cash flow target; therefore, our named executive officers earned bonus amounts for all portions of the 2013 Annual Bonus Program.
+Such bonus amounts are reflected in the "2013 Total Non-Equity Incentive Plan Compensation" table below.

-Payments to our named executive officers under our 2012 Quarterly Bonus Program required our achieving an annual adjusted profit before tax target (same as applicable under our 2012 Annual Bonus Program) and quarterly corporate milestones, as well as each individual achieving quarterly personal milestones that we refer to as the personal Key Initiatives.
-The Compensation Committee approved our annual adjusted profit before tax targets at the beginning of 2012.
-We chose an annual adjusted profit before tax target for 2012 instead of a quarterly one due to large quarterly fluctuations in Company profitability as a result of difficult conditions in the solar industry.
-If the threshold adjusted profit before tax and threshold corporate milestones were achieved, then bonus payouts were determined based on each named executive officer's achievement of around 10 Key Initiatives established for the quarter.
-Like the 2012 Annual Bonus Program, the targets were set to be challenging goals for our named executive officers to achieve.
+Payments to our named executive officers under our 2013 Quarterly Bonus Program required our achieving targets set in respect of our quarterly profitability metric and quarterly corporate milestones, as well as each individual achieving quarterly personal milestones that we refer to as the personal Key Initiatives.
+These metrics, thresholds and targets are further described below in "Executive Compensation-Non-Equity Incentive Plan Compensation."
+The Board approved our targets in respect of our quarterly profitability metric at the beginning of each quarter of 2013.
+If the threshold targets in respect of our quarterly profitability metric and corporate milestones were achieved, then bonus payouts were determined based on each named executive officer's achievement of around 10 Key Initiatives established for the quarter.
+Like the 2013 Annual Bonus Program, the targets were set to be challenging goals for our named executive officers to achieve.